50054-cdpa/notes/syntax_analysis.md

 List(LBRace,SQuote,StrTok("k1"),SQuote,Colon,IntTok(1),Comma,SQuote, StrTok("k2"), Colon,LBracket, RBracket, RBrace)
 ```

 One could argue that we cheat by assuming the integer and string data types are available as builtin terminals.
-In case we don't have integer and string as bultin terminals, we could expand the grammar as follows:
+In case we don't have integer and string as builtin terminals, we could expand the grammar as follows:

 ```
 <<Grammar 2>>